Q-Minh/nihu/dox/tech_geometry.md

 - the domain's center ::domain::get_center
 - and the domain's volume ::domain::get_volume

 Each domain is assigned a numeric identifier by the metafunction ::domain_traits::id.
-The default value of this id is 10 \c dimension + NumCorners, this the id of \c line_domain is 12, and the id of tria_domain is 23.
+The default value of this id is

+	10 * dimension + NumCorners

+thus the id of \c line_domain is 12, and the id of tria_domain is 23.
 Each domain is assigned a textual identifier by metafunction ::domain_traits::name.
 This textual id is useful for debugging and performance diagnostics.